manojjawalkar/k8s/Kubernetes CKAD/kubectl commands.md

 The pod webapp has 2 containers but only 1 is in running state.
 So READY tells us information about running_containers_in_pod/total_containers_in_pod

-# Create an nginx pod and expose it to port 8080
+## Create an nginx pod and expose it to port 8080
 ```
 kc run custom-nginx --image=nginx --port=8080
 ```

-# Delete a pod
+## Delete a pod
 ```
-1. kubectl delete pod webapp
+kubectl delete pod webapp

+# Deleting all pods at once
+k delete pods --all
 ```

-# Use the kubectl run command to create a pod definition YAML file
+## Use the kubectl run command to create a pod definition YAML file
 ```
 ~ kubectl run redis --image=redis123 --dry-run=client -o yaml > redis-definition.yaml